 3 of 6

-The money is exchanged for special issue, non-tradable Treasury bonds, with the interest from the bonds accruing to the 2 trust funds.
-The bonds are redeemable whenever Social Security revenues fall short of expenditures.
+The money is exchanged for special issue Treasury bonds, and the interest from the bonds goes to the two trust funds.
+The bonds are redeemable whenever Social Security revenues fall short of what’s needed.

 This practice gives rise to the common perception that the government raids Social Security to fund other programs.
-But according to the U.S. Treasury, it’s in line with the government’s unified budget concept, which allows the flow of funds from one program to be applied to another as needed.
-Without that measure, it’s argued that Congress would have to raise taxes, cut payout amounts or borrow from the public.
+But according to the U.S. Treasury, it’s in line with the government’s “unified budget concept,” which allows funds to flow from one government program to another when necessary.
+Without that flexibility, it’s argued that Congress would have to raise taxes, cut payout amounts or borrow from the public.

 3 of 6